 In the meantime, if you live in Texas, you can get $5 off your first Favor by using coupon code KRISM96N at checkout.

 In other words, I’m kinda maybe sorta addicted to having things delivered to me in order make my life more convenient.
 We do live in the future, after all.

 There are two downsides that I’m aware of, but both strike me as easily fixable.

 The first con is that while you can choose which store you’re shopping at (like, say H-E-B), you can’t easily choose which location of said store.
 The app chooses the location closest to your house, even if you regularly shop at one that’s slightly farther away because it has a better selection.
 I fixed this by calling Shipt Customer Support and having them assign my address to my preferred H-E-B location.
 Annoying?
 Yes.
 Inconvenient?
 Definitely.
 Difficult?
 Not really.
 It was actually pretty easy to do, and I only had to do it once.

 The second con is that you don’t have the same access to in store coupons and discounted prices as you would if you shopped in person.
 That said, I’ve found a couple of work arounds.
 One is to use a third-party coupon app, where you get rebates after your purchases.
-(I use BerryCart because it’s got the most coupons for natural and organic goodies!)
 The second is to leave a note on the Shipt order that requests that the shopper pay attention to in store coupons and use them, if available.

 Did I mention that Shipt has a free two-week trial period?